andy-byers/CalicoDB/doc/api.md

 # API
-Calico DB aims to provide a simple yet robust API for manipulating ordered data.
+Calico DB aims to provide a simple yet robust API for working with persistent, ordered data.

 + [Bytes Objects](#bytes-objects)
 + [Opening a Database](#opening-a-database)